 You may not be able to hit the treadmill at the gym now like you normally would, but you can always take your runs to the park or your neighborhood.
 In fact, running outdoors is considered more rewarding and more well rounded than doing it indoors.
 If you really want to tap into a runner’s high, however, you’ll need the right running shoes.
-Thankfully, big advances in athletic footwear have been developed to ensure quality runs — from new outsole technology and high-tech fabrics and materials to dial-closure systems and pairs embedded with sensors to sync to your smartphone.
+Thankfully, big advances in workout shoes have been developed to ensure quality runs — from new outsole technology and high-tech fabrics and materials to dial-closure systems and pairs embedded with sensors to sync to your smartphone.

 - Best for high-impact running:

 - Best for race running: The North Face Flight RKT

 - Best for trail running:

 Reebok’s Fusion Flexweave is specifically designed for high-impact running like sprints, speed training, and high-intensity interval training (HIIT).
 These ultra-lightweight, supportive road runners feature an upper made of Reebok’s Flexweave material, a figure-eight open-weave technology that’s breathable and lightweight.